Domestic violence help

 Below is a list of options for alcohol and drug support, including sobering up centres, rehabilitation centres, alcohol and drug counselling, youth support services offering alcohol and drug support, and alcohol and drug support groups.
 If you cannot find local alcohol and drug support services for your area, you can find state and national alcohol and drug support services at the bottom of this page, including alcohol and drug counsellors, and those providing information about treatment options and referrals to local services.

-Alcoholics Anonymous provides an open meeting for men and women to share their experiences to solve their common problem and help others recover from alcoholism. |
+Alcoholics Anonymous is a fellowship of people who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism. |

 The Midwest Mental Health and Community Alcohol and Drug Service provides assessment, treatment and advice to people with moderate to severe mental health and/or drug and alcohol issues.
 They also support carers, other local health services and other agencies that work with people experiencing mental health and/or drug and alcohol issues in various ways such: